acsone/hatch-odoo/README.md

 # Dependencies are dynamic because they will be generated from Odoo addons manifests.
 dynamic = ["dependencies"]

+# Let the plugin determine which files to include in wheel
+[tool.hatch.build.targets.wheel]
+bypass-selection = true

 # Enable the hatch-odoo metadata hook to generate dependencies from addons manifests.
 [tool.hatch.metadata.hooks.odoo-addons-dependencies]
 # Enable the hatch-odoo build hook to package the Odoo addons into odoo/addons.